 With summer scouting over, it is a good time to reflect on your romantic endeavors over the last month.
 There is a fiery energy that inhabits August.
 It is like a romantic game of musical chairs — everyone is frenzied, looking for someone to land on.
-Now is also the time people are surveying the scene for last minute flings.
+Now is also the time people are surveying the scene for last-minute flings.
 Nothing says “goodbye summer” like a hot and heavy hookup while the weather is still nice.
 Keep your eyes peeled for anyone that reveals themselves at this time!

 DRAFTING: September 1-30

 What is drafting?
 A draft is a process used in sports to allocate certain players to teams.
 Similarly, in dating, teams in the beginning stages are vulnerable to switching up on a dime.
 Post-frenzy of the scouting season has everyone trying to identify who they will be spending the rest of the year with.
-Say you have hung out casually a couple times.
+Say you have hung out casually a couple of times.
 Suddenly, a new person appears that you are also attracted to and seem to have more in common with.
 Congratulations!
 You have just been drafted.
-Drafting is an essential part of cuffing season because it exercises the autonomy we all have in choosing a partner.
-Plus, the timing of it is sweet because if you are drafted by a new player, the initial person you were with still has opportunity to draft a new partner.
+Drafting is an essential part of the cuffing season because it exercises the autonomy we all have in choosing a partner.
+Plus, the timing of it is sweet because if you are drafted by a new player, the initial person you were with still has the opportunity to draft a new partner.

 TRYOUTS: October 1-31

 Let’s get into it!
-Tryouts is hands-down the most exhilarating part of cuffing season.
+Tryouts are hands-down the most exhilarating part of the cuffing season.
 This phase is all about testing the waters to see if the person you claimed has what it takes to lock it down.
 Here each partner is evaluating one another’s values, goals and characteristics to see if their compatibility aligns.
-Tryouts is a great time to start putting down the blocks in building a foundation for a real relationship.
+Tryouts are a great time to start putting down the blocks in building a foundation for a real relationship.
 Remember to take things slow.
 There is no reason to rush when there are three more phases until the championship game.
-This means: no oversharing, no jumping into bed right away (unless absolutely necessary), and no expectations about the future.
+This means no oversharing, no jumping into bed right away (unless absolutely necessary), and no expectations about the future.
 You are not on the team yet so just show up and do your best.

 PRESEASON: November 1-30

 You made it on the team but you are not officially playing yet.
 I call this the “situationship” phase.
 A situationship is when you are seeing someone casually without defining the relationship; you are not exactly sure what it is.
-Usually here we see couples going out together, introducing each other to their friends, and seeing how they fit into the other’s lives.
+Usually, here we see couples going out together, introducing each other to their friends, and seeing how they fit into the other’s lives.
 This is the more serious courtship phase that is the precursor to a committed relationship.
 Preseason is the beta testing of dating.
 We have all the technology and now we are seeing if it runs correctly.
 This is where intent becomes a huge factor.
 Are you willing to risk emotional vulnerability in return for a trusting, loving partnership?

 CUFFING SEASON: December 1-January 15